mbrlabs/Lorien/README.md

 - Designed to be used with a drawing tablet (Wacom, etc.).
 It also supports pressure sensitivity
 - A little Surprise Mechanic™ when pressing F12
 - Runs on Windows, Linux & macOS
-- Localizations: English, German, Italian, Korean, Russian, Spanish
+- Localizations: English, German, Italian, Korean, Russian, Spanish, Turkish

 ## Download
 You can download the latest stable releases on [Github](https://github.com/mbrlabs/Lorien/releases).